wekesa931/Anata/README.md

 1. Get or create your Github [access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) and add it in your `.zshrc` or `.bashprofile` as an environment variable with `export NPM_TOKEN=<github_access_toke>`. (_This token to install our custom npm libraries from our private npm registry_).
 Once set, test it using `echo $NPM_TOKEN`.
 2. Run `git clone git@github.com:antarahealth/scribe2.git`
-3. Login to the npm repository by running `npm login --registry=https://npm.pkg.github.com`
+3. Login to the npm repository by running `npm login --registry=https://npm.pkg.github.com` When asked for the credentials to login in for npm.
+Use your github login details however use the **access-token** that you had generated as your password..
 4. then run `cd scribe2 && npm install`
 5. Create a new `.env` on the root dir and add the required variables from `.env.example`.
 The environment variables can be accessed [here](https://antara.1password.com/vaults/vlce5zlfjwpfukscylhotjfbga/allitems/2xfh2jcgdj4y6hfelfe3h2hf3a)
 6. run `npm run dev`